mksaraf/kubernetes-lab-tutorial/content/secure.md

     scheduler            Healthy   ok
     etcd-0               Healthy   {"health": "true"}

-## Securing worker nodes
+## Securing the kubelet
 In a kubernetes cluster, each worker node run both the kubelet and the proxy components.
 Since worker nodes can be placed on a remote location, we are going to secure the communication between these components and the APIs server.

-Login to the worker node and set the required options in the ``/etc/systemd/system/kubelet.service`` startup file
+Login to the worker node and configure the kubelet by setting the required options in the ``/etc/systemd/system/kubelet.service`` startup file

     [Unit]
     Description=Kubernetes Kubelet